zoho/zohocrm-nodejs-sdk-2.1/README.md

             .build();

         /*
-         * Call the static initialize method of Initializer class that takes the following arguments
+         * Set the following in InitializeBuilder
-         * 1 -> UserSignature instance
+         * user -> UserSignature instance
-         * 2 -> Environment instance
+         * environment -> Environment instance
-         * 3 -> Token instance
+         * token -> Token instance
-         * 4 -> TokenStore instance
+         * store -> TokenStore instance
-         * 5 -> SDKConfig instance
+         * SDKConfig -> SDKConfig instance
-         * 6 -> resourcePath
+         * resourcePath -> resourcePath
-         * 7 -> Logger instance.
+         * logger -> Logger instance.
 Default value is null
-         * 8 -> RequestProxy instance.
-Default value is null
+         * requestProxy -> RequestProxy instance.
+Default value is null */
-         */
         // The SDK can be initialized by any of the following methods (await new InitializeBuilder())